-The Health Insurance Portability and Accountability Act (HIPAA) is a U.S. federal law that regulates the protection of healthcare data (PHI/ePHI).
+The Health Insurance Portability and Accountability Act (HIPAA) is a U.S. federal law that regulates the protection of healthcare data and personal health information (PHI/ePHI).
 It applies to healthcare providers, insurance companies, and third-party vendors handling medical records.